prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 .center[![](waiter-sequence-before-01.svg)]

+???

+- Here's a possible sequence of events...

+- But don't try and understand it all right now

 ---

 # Example: Before

 .center[![](waiter-sequence-before-02.svg)]

+???

+- Instead, I want to hightlight how/when processes become "done"

+- Specifically, writer threads must stop writing...

+   - in order to notifiy and wake up any waiting threads

+- Further, this notification only occurs after an entire batch completes

 ---

 # Details: After

+ - Each `lwb` has a list of CVs

  - Each time a process calls `zil_commit`:

     - A new CV is allocated for this specific process to wait on

-    - A new `TX_COMMIT` itx is inserted into the ZIL itx tree

-       - The "commit itx" has a pointer to the process's CV
+    - This CV is attached to the `lwb` that will persist the process's data<sup>\*</sup>

- - When a commit itx is copied to an lwb:

-    - No data copied into the lwb's buffer

-    - Instead, itx's CV added to lwb's list of CVs

- - When lwb's ZIO completes, list of CVs iterated and signalled
+ - When an `lwb`'s ZIO completes, each CV in the `lwb`'s list is signalled

-    - This is how we map which lwb a process is waiting for
+ - This allows processes to be signalled while `lwb`'s are being written

+.footnote[<sup>\*</sup>How we determine which `lwb` does this isn't covered.]

 ---